medavox/articles/star trek redo.md

 no holodeck - however a matrix-like neural simulator exists, but is controversial
 tactile button-based controls for priority posts
-replicators exist, but require suuplies raw materials
+replicators exist, but require supplies of raw materials
 many people prefer to cook their own food, replicating the ingredients instead
 the UFP's success is due to fusing the pursuit of scientific knowledge with compassion for fellow people
 due to logistical constraints, starships are usually single-species environments, so that their atmospheres, temperatures, humidities,